betaglot/plantabeta/docs/Proposal.md

 > Work smarter not harder

-- Plantbeta is **FREE** educational resource for planters.
+- Plantbeta is **FREE** educational resource for Planters.
-- Plantbeta explains how to plant in greater nuance than ever before, by breaking down a planter's experience into 4 interdependent subsystems:
+- Plantbeta explains how to plant in greater nuance than ever before, by breaking down a Planter's experience into 4 interdependent subsystems:
     - Environment System
     - Move System
     - Routing System